judkowitz/service-catalog/docs/v1/user-story.md

 But, now we need to roll this out more deliberately so that the setting sticks and that new instances are deployed properly as well.
 It’s a good thing I got the notification or I’d have never known.
 Thanks Kubernetes!

-## 14. Update type, create update template, and redeploy service
+## 14. Update type, create update template, and update the service instance
 So, I do for my service what the the database people did for me.
 I created a new version, tested it out, and deployed it to the catalog (without any marketplace in the way, since this is an internal app).
 Now, I’m getting messages about my chat app for tech support being out of date and the tech support people are calling me asking me if I knew that the app had a new